hjdrsa/jobs-to-workers/README.md

 The build process uses the Spring Boot Maven plugin with a specific configuration that excludes Lombok from the final artifact, as it's only necessary during compile-time.

-## Contributing

-If you wish to contribute, please fork the repository, make your changes, and create a Pull Request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.